 Your driving record contains personal information and details of your accidents, violations, license points, suspensions, and completed driving courses.
 You can obtain an Illinois driving record in person at a Driver Services facility, online, or by mail.

-Here, the car insurance super app Jerry breaks down everything you need to know about what constitutes a driving record in Illinois and how to obtain one.
+Here, we'll break down everything you need to know about what constitutes a driving record in Illinois and how to obtain one.

 What is a driving record?